Looking for new ways to make your PowerPoint presentation more interactive? Try live polls.

 1. Set the mood with an interactive icebreaker

-Open your meeting with a poll question so you can involve your team in a conversation right from the beginning.
+Open your meeting with a poll question – try one of these icebreakers – so you can involve your team in a conversation right from the beginning.
 You’ll let them know that their input matters and that you expect to hear their thoughts and opinions throughout the meeting.

 For example, you can check in to see how everyone is feeling with a poll such as: